Skip to main content

 In December 2000, CASA of Lubbock began expansion efforts into the newly created "South Plains Cluster Court", thus calling for the name change, CASA of the South Plains, Inc. With the assistance of Senator Robert Duncan, the Honorable Kelly Moore, and Texas CASA, we were able to secure funding through the governor's office to expand into the new court.
 Gradually, our expansion has grown to our current standings of recruiting Advocates in Cochran, Hale, Hockley, Terry, and Yoakum Counties to serve children whose cases are in the courts in each of those counties.

-Since 1995, our program has grown from two employees to 21 full-time and approximately 317 CASA Volunteers.
+Since 1995, our program has grown from two employees to over 20 full-time staff members and over 200 Active CASA Volunteers.
 We are governed by a board of directors representing a diverse population of our community, with representation from six counties in the area.

 Powered by Firespring